pvavra/temp-ipsy/docs/open-science/analysis-management/data-analysis.md

         def _load_data(self):
             """
-            This method simply load your starting data, in this toy example just loading a (1xn) numpy array
+            This method simply loads your data,
+            in this toy example just loading a (1xn) numpy array
             """
             return np.load(self.input)